Model courseE-3Exploring the unique products of Omuroyama lava flow in the southern part of the Jogasaki coast.

 - About 4000 years ago, the lava flowed out of Omuroyama Volcano created Izukogen(lava plateau) and the Jogasaki coast.

 - Start: Izukogen StationTajima Waterfalls ObservatoryKasagoneOyodo-KoyodoHashidate Suspension BridgeIzukogen Station：goal

 - Time required

 - The Izu Kyuko Line, Izukogen Station Kogen-guchi ticket gate

-4000 years ago, Omuroyama erupted and created new land.
+Approximately 4000 years ago, Omuroyama erupted and created new land.
 Looking at the traces of the lava flowed from the volcano you can imagine how it has expanded and changed the landforms.
 At the Jogasaki Coast you will learn that there are various stories behind its scenic view.
-With the guidnace of geo guide why not gain a memorable experience that you cannot gain in an ordinary sighseeing tour?
+With the guidance of geo guide why not gain a memorable experience that you cannot gain in an ordinary sightseeing tour?

 Start: Izukogen Station

 Izukogen station is not only the gateway to sightseeing but also the base station of the Izu Kyuko Line.
 Your tour to the southern part of the Jogasaki Coast starts here.